hegdeadithyak/PaperReplica/README.md

 ## Overview

 Welcome to PaperReplica!
 We specialize in replicating research papers in the field of AI & ML.
-In this repository, we are currently working on replicating three papers: SSD-RESNET, Vision-Transformer, and ADAM.